 Dr. Chisholm-Burns has a B.S. in Pharmacy degree, Doctor of Pharmacy degree, Master of Public Health degree, Master of Business Administration degree, and Doctor of Philosophy degree with an emphasis in Health Sciences.
 She completed her residency at Mercer University Southern School of Pharmacy and at Piedmont Hospital in Atlanta, Georgia.
 Dr. Chisholm-Burns is Founder and Director of the Medication Access Program which increases medication access to solid-organ transplant recipients.
 She is a member of the American Society of Transplantation Board of Directors and of the National Academies of Practice, and previously served as a member of the Accreditation Council for Pharmacy Education (ACPE) Board of Directors.
 She has also served in numerous elected leadership positions in several different professional organizations and worked in multiple pharmacy settings.
 She participates as an accreditation site evaluator for ACPE, Southern Association of Colleges and Schools Commission on Colleges, and Western Association for Schools and Colleges Senior College and University Commission.

-A dedicated scholar, Dr. Chisholm-Burns has numerous publications and millions of dollars in external funding as principal investigator and co-investigator from organizations such as the National Institutes of Health and several foundations.
+A dedicated scholar, Dr. Chisholm-Burns has over 380 publications and approximately $20 million in external funding as principal investigator and co-investigator from organizations such as the National Institutes of Health and several foundations.
 She has published several textbooks that have been adopted by schools across the country.
 Two textbooks co-edited by Dr. Chisholm-Burns, Pharmacotherapy Principles and Practice and Pharmacy Management, Leadership, Marketing, and Finance, respectively, received the Medical Book Award from the American Medical Writers Association.
 Additionally, she has received numerous awards and honors from national professional organizations related to her leadership, teaching, research, and service.